jmurphy-bluefin/Technical-Publications-Test/Test-1.md

 9. Stow the ends of the cables in the battery chassis.
 Slide the chassis back into the battery and control housing.

-10. Attach the battery and control housing subsection to the fin housing subsection.
+10. Attach the battery and control housing subsection to the fin housing subsection. https://github.com/jmurphy-bluefin/Technical-Publications-Test/blob/master/Test-1.md#procedure-attach-sections
-<xref> See “Section Attachment Procedure” on page 54.

 11. Prepare the shipping box by filling the excess space with honeycomb fiberboard inserts.